-Excessive and/or misuse of the whip maybe considered abuse of Horse and will be reviewed case by case by the Ground Jury according to the following principles:
+Excessive and/or misuse of the whip maybe considered abuse of Horse and will be reviewed case by case by the Ground Jury according to but not limited to the following principles:

-- a) The whip is not to be used to vent an Athlete temper. - b) The whip is not to be used after elimination. - c) The whip is not to be used after a Horse has jumped the last fence on a course. - d) The whip is not to be used overhand, (i.e. a whip in the right hand being used on the left flank). - e) The whip is not to be used on a Horse head. - f) The whip is not to be used more than three times for any one incident. - g) If a Horse skin is broken the use of the whip is always excessive.
+- a) The whip is not to be used to vent an Athlete temper. - b) The whip is not to be used after elimination. - c) The whip is not to be used after a Horse has jumped the last fence on a course. - d) The whip is not to be used overhand, (i.e. a whip in the right hand being used on the left flank). - e) The whip is not to be used on a Horse head. - f) The whip is not to be used more than three two times for any one incident. - g) Multiple excessive uses of a whip between fences. - h) If a Horse's skin is broken or has visible marks the use of whip will always be deemed to be excessive.